automerge/automerge-repo-swift/Sources/AutomergeRepo/Documentation.docc/Curation/WebSocketProvider.md

 }
 ```

-To connect the repository to a remote endpoint, make an async call to ``connect(to:)``, passing the WebSocket URL:
+To connect the repository to a remote endpoint, make an async call to ``connect(to:)-32her``, passing the WebSocket URL:

 ```swift
 Button {